 During the three-year program, students will identify creative content (whether TV pilots, feature films, documentaries, streaming series, or other content), and will learn about all of the issues that affect how content is made.
 Topics include procuring the legal rights to intellectual property such as novels; financing films and other projects; identifying buyers and content distributors; hiring for creative roles; and producing content from start to finish.
 Click here to see coursework requirements.

 Students will graduate with a portfolio that includes one fully developed proposal for a feature film or television show, and one proposal for a documentary or a streaming series.
 These proposals will include detailed plans for rights, development, sales, financing, budgeting, packaging, marketing, distribution, and exhibition.

-Creative producers will work with both MFA directing students and MFA screenwriting students so that all can experience first-hand how these disciplines support each other on a project.
+Creative producers work with both MFA directing students and MFA screenwriting students so that all can experience first-hand how these disciplines support each other on a project.
 These collaborations also ensure that creative producing students gain practical experience in production and in working with writers.

 Narrative fiction directors work closely with a project’s writer, producer, cast, crew, and editors to bring a story from page to screen.
 Their creative vision plays an important role in interpreting the scripts to enhance a story’s characters, themes, tone, and point of view.
 The directing fiction specialization will prepare students for this career path.

 Coursework focuses on developing a broad understanding of all aspects of visual storytelling from pre- to post-production, with specialized electives in responsibilities that directors of fiction often tackle, such as script analysis, working with actors, and directing the camera.
 Students will work closely with other MFA candidates to support their creative visions.
 Click here to see coursework requirements.